ChrisEssery/group-project/Portfolio/System_Implementation.md

 <img width="419" alt="Screenshot 2021-05-07 at 00 41 44" src="https://user-images.githubusercontent.com/29493918/117378383-36738080-aecd-11eb-99c9-b2df7d191409.png">

-Overall, Socket.io provided all of the functionality required to delivery the multiplayer aspects of the game in a clean, intuitive fashion.

 ### Real-time Video Chat
 Along with multiplayer functionality, providing a real-time video chat solution was another key objective.
 Initially, we had discussed developing a video chat application from the ground up using ASP.NET and Angular, however we decided that focusing our development time on our own application was a more effective use of our time.